evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 ## Performance

-The Audi A6 Sportback e-tron performance delivers a solid performance with a maximum power of 270 kW (367 hp / 362 bhp) and a total torque of 565 Nm (417 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.4 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.
+With overboost, the Audi A6 Sportback e-tron performance reaches a maximum power of 280 kW (381 hp / 376 bhp).
+Without overboost, it delivers 270 kW (367 hp / 362 bhp).
+The maximum torque is 565 Nm (417 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.4 seconds and reaches a top speed of 210 km/h (131 mph), demonstrating its solid performance.

 ## Battery, range, and charging